SJD1882/MOOC-Coursera-Advanced-Machine-Learning/4 - Natural Language Processing/README.md

 **Modules**

-1) Sentiment classification with linear models
+1) Sentiment Classification with Linear Models
-2) Language modelling with Probabilistic Graphical Models and Neural Networks
+2) Language Modelling with Probabilistic Graphical Models and Neural Networks
-3) Word and sentence embeddings
+3) Word Embeddings and Topic Models
-4) Sequence to sequence tasks
+4) Statistical Machine Translation and Autoencoders
 5) Final Project: A.I Chatbot